pritamzope/OS/VGA/README.md

 <b>color_change.asm : </b> Background colors changes as any key is pressed.

-<b>rotate_text.asm : </b> Rotate the text to the right position by incrementing VGA index as any key is pressed.
+<b>rotate_text.asm : </b> Rotate the text to the right position with changing fore and back color by incrementing VGA index as any key is pressed.